 Challenges:

-Compost systems with dedicated fans use individual fans for each compost zone.
+Compost systems with decentralized fans use individual fans for each compost zone.
 While these are often timer controlled, they can also be integrated with an automated control system to control VFD speed or Timer based on zone temperature.

 Benefits: